-Would there have been a 1994 World Cup on U.S. soil?
-There is considerable doubt, and this was precisely the burden carried by Gansler’s team.
-This gargantuan event had been awarded to the U.S. in July 1988, well before the team’s actual qualification for Italia ’90.
-Any clear-eyed examination of FIFA’s mendacious track record on such matters yields a stark conclusion: Had the U.S. failed to win in Port of Spain, world soccer poobahs would have been loath to follow through on their commitment to award the sport’s marquee event to a nation that couldn’t support a professional league, hadn’t participated in a World Cup since the Truman Administration, and had never qualified for one under its own power.
+The ’94 event had already been awarded to the U.S. in July 1988.
+Yet any clear-eyed examination of FIFA’s mendacious track record on such matters yields a stark conclusion: Had the U.S. failed to win in Port of Spain, world soccer poobahs would have been loath to follow through on their commitment to award the sport’s marquee event to a nation that had no viable soccer culture or fan base, couldn’t support a professional league, hadn’t participated in a World Cup since the Truman Administration, and had never qualified for one under its own power.

-At the time of Caligiuri’s heroics (five years prior to the ’94 event), FIFA was six years removed from having pulled the 1986 World Cup from Colombia, an event that was eventually handed to Mexico.
+At the time of Caligiuri’s heroics (five years prior to the ’94 event), FIFA was just six years removed from having pulled the 1986 World Cup from Colombia (the tourney was eventually handed to Mexico).
 Today, we see FIFA is engaged in this sort of gambit once again — fending off naysayers while publicly weighing the pros and cons of following through on the 2022 World Cup, officially awarded to Qatar (by the now-tainted Sepp Blatter administration) but not exactly a sure thing.

-“You know, that’s weight you don’t need to put on your team,” Gansler says, quite rightly, “but hey, I’m not an ostrich.
+All of this intrigue hung over the 1990 USMNT qualifying campaign like a pall, an unspoken sword of Damocles.
+“That’s weight you don’t need to put on your team,” Coach Bob Gansler says, quite rightly.
+“But hey, I’m not an ostrich.
+It was real.
 I never put my head in the sand.”

 But it didn’t happen.
-Caligiuri did score, and the U.S. did qualify on its own merits (with some further help from FIFA, as it turned out; the Mexicans are still pissed about it).
-At Italia ‘90, the U.S. didn’t win a game, but Vermes, Tab Ramos, John Harkes and their teammates did avail themselves well: nearly stole a point from the host nation (to the horror of Italian futbol writers), laid the groundwork for many individual careers in European leagues, and generally had the time of their lives, at once exhilarating and surreal.
+Caligiuri did score the most fateful goal in U.S. soccer history, and the U.S. did qualify on its own merits (with some further help from FIFA; the Mexicans are still pissed about it).
+At Italia ‘90, the U.S. didn’t win a game, but Vermes, Tab Ramos, John Harkes and their teammates availed themselves well: nearly stole a point from the host nation (to the horror of Italian futbol writers), laid the groundwork for a dozen individual careers in European leagues, and generally had the time of their lives, at once exhilarating and surreal.

 “I remember Chris Sullivan got subbed on for Bruce Murray late in the Italy game,” Vermes recalls.
 “We had a defensive corner kick.
 So we’re going back to mark up.
 I’m running back and I turn to Chris and I’m like, ‘Sully, I got Baresi’.
 And he’s like, ‘I got Vialli.’
 And we both look at each other like, Oh really?
 We got these guys?
 Who are we to have these two guys!
 Because, you know, on the other side, I don’t think they were they saying, ‘Yo, I got Vermes.’ ”

-Americans even maintain controlling interests in iconic football clubs located thousands of miles offshore.
+Today, Americans themselves maintain controlling interests in iconic football clubs located thousands of miles offshore.
 None in the Bundesliga, not yet.
-But in 2011, the same outfit that owns the Boston Red Sox bought a majority stake in Liverpool FC —a move that would have boggled the mind of Brian Bliss as he toiled in the late 1980s for the A League’s lowly Boston Bolts.
+But in 2011, the same outfit that owns the Boston Red Sox bought a majority stake in Liverpool FC —a move that would have boggled the mind of young Brian Bliss as he toiled in the late 1980s for the semi-professional Boston Bolts.

-That afternoon in Port of Spain moved the ground beneath the feet of world soccer, and the ripples are still being felt 27 years on.
+That afternoon in Port of Spain moved the ground beneath the feet of world soccer, and the ripples are still being felt some 30 years on.

 Their mosaic recollections — of U.S. soccer in the ‘70s and ‘80s, of their development as individual players, of their first interactions with each other as members of various national squads, of the tortuous 1990 qualifying campaign and Italia ’90 itself — together form American soccer’s modern creation story.